-Matcha is a finely ground green tea leaf specially grown and harvested in Japan.
-The tea plant, camellia sinensis, is shaded from the sun for the last few weeks prior to harvest in the spring.
-This process increases the chlorophyll content, which turns the leaves into a gorgeous vibrant shade of green and also increases the production of theanine and caffeine.
-Workers then hand pick the top leaves, which are the youngest and most tender leaves, and lay them out flat to dry.
-Once the leaf is de-veined and de-stemmed, the leaves are carefully ground with stone granite wheels to produce an ultra-fine, delicate powder in three grades:
+Matcha is a finely ground green tea carefully grown and harvested in Japan.
+A few weeks prior to spring harvest, the green tea plant (camillia sinesis) is shaded from the sun.
+Shading the tea leaves not only increases chlorophyll, theanine, and caffeine content, it naturally turns the leaves a vibrant shade of green.
+During harvest, workers hand pick the the youngest and most tender leaves located at the top of the plant.
+After the leaves have dried, they are de-veined and de-stemmed before they are carefully ground with stone granite wheels to produce an ultra-fine, delicate powder in three grades:

-Ceremonial Grade: The highest quality matcha, used mainly in tea ceremonies and Buddhist temples
+Ceremonial Grade: The highest quality matcha, used in traditional Japanese tea ceremonies and Buddhist temples

 Premium Grade: A high quality matcha that offers a full range of nutrients and fresh, subtle flavor

-Unlike the conventional brewing of tea by steeping or straining the loose leaf to infuse the water, this fine powder is sifted and whisked into hot water by preparing it in one of two main styles:
+Unlike the conventional methods for brewing, where loose leaf tea is steeped or strained, this fine matcha powder is sifted and whisked into hot water by preparing it in one of two main styles:

 Usucha: thin, lighter and slightly bitter tea